 Summary

 A Turf toe is an injury to the great toe joint.
-It occurs when the great toe is forced upward such as may occur when an athlete cuts hard on artificial turf.
-With too much upward force on the great toe the soft-tissues (capsule) lining the base of the great toe joint is injured or in some instances completely torn.
+It occurs when the great toe is forced upward such as when an athlete cuts hard on artificial turf.
+With too much upward force on the great toe, the soft-tissues (capsule) lining the base of the great toe joint is injured or in some instances completely torn.
 This leads to pain and swelling in the toe.
-Treatment for partial tears of the capsule includes rest, ice, avoiding aggravating activities, taping or shoes to limit movement of the great toe, and most of all time – often 2-8 weeks or more.
+Treatment for partial tears of the capsule includes rest, ice, avoiding aggravating activities, taping or shoes to limit movement.
+The recovery can be prolonged — often for as long as 2-8 weeks or more.
 Complete ruptures of the capsule require surgery and a prolonged recovery of 4-6 months.

 Clinical Presentation

 Turf toe injuries result in pain at the base of the great toe.
-They usually occur after an acute injury although repetitive force upward movement of the great toe may also lead to an injury of the capsule of the great toe.
-Commonly an athlete will be changing direction suddenly on the playing field and the great toe will be forced upwards as the foot rolls over the toe which is planted on the ground.
-With enough force the soft-tissues (capsule) on the undersurface of the great toe will be torn either partially or completely.
-Patients will complain of pain in the great toe, noticeable swelling, a limp, and an inability to run on the foot.
+They usually occur after an acute injury although repetitive forced upward movement of the great toe may also lead to an injury of the tissue (capsule) stabilizing the great toe joint.
+Turf toe is commonly seen in contact sports such as football, soccer, and rugby.
+It can also occur in high impact sports such as gymnastics and dance.
+Commonly an athlete will be changing direction suddenly on the playing field.
+The great toe will be forced upwards as the rest of the foot rolls over the firmly planted toe.
+With enough force, the soft-tissues (capsule) on the under surface of the great toe will be torn either partially or completely.
+Patients will complain of pain in the great toe, swelling, a limp, and an inability to run.

 Physical Examination

-Patients with turf toe injuries will have pain in the great toe region especially at the base of the toe in the sole of the foot (plantar surface).
+Patients with turf toe injuries will have pain in the great toe region especially at the base of the toe in the sole of the foot (the plantar surface).
 The great toe will often be swollen.
 Moving the great toe upwards will often create pain.
 If the capsule is significantly torn the great toe joint may be noted to be unstable.
-A noticeable limp may be observed as patients try not to load the injured area of their foot.
+A noticeable limp may be observed as patients try not to put pressure on the injured area of their foot.

 Plain x-rays should be reviewed to rule out other injuries such as sesamoid fractures and other fractures involving the great toe.
 However, x-rays in turf toe injuries are usually negative.